 The Acts of the Apostle is one of the five historical books in the New Testament.
 It forms the link between the Gospels and the epistles.
 The book of Acts is the history of the disciples who took the great commission of Christ seriously.
 This is the second volume of the two-part book of the gospel story written by Luke.
 His gospel records the biography of Jesus Christ.
 It is the glory to glory story.
 The book of Acts of Apostles is the account of the beginning and practices of the early church.
 The four Gospels tell us what Christ did while on earth through His physical body but the Acts of Apostles tells us what Christ is doing through His spiritual body, the church.
-This book reveals the vitality of the gospel and God’s great plan of world evangelization.
+This book reveals the vitality of the gospel and God’s great plan of world evangelism.
 This book essentially records the birth and growing pain of the church.
 It reveals the importance of the gospel proclamation.
 The book of Acts has been called "The Acts of the Holy Spirit".